 Historic Concentrate Estimate for Eagle and Fish Islands Area (after Algoma, 1976)

-(arter Argonia, 1970)

-Zone Gross Tons of Concentrate Cubic Yards Waste/Ton of
+Zone Gross Tons of Concentrate (millions) Cubic Yards Waste/Ton Concentrate

-(millions) Concentrate

 Eagle Island-North 209 0.28

 Eagle Island-South 52 0.60

 Subtotal Eagle Island 261 0.34

 Fish Island 87 0.50

 West Extension 15 0.50

 Total 363 0.39

 Algoma stated that its work established the presence of an extensive deposit of iron ore, confirmed that a desirable iron ore product could be produced and that mining of the deposit was entirely feasible and practical.
 The historic mineral "reserve" estimates were completed prior to the implementation of NI 43-101 and should not be relied upon.
-WGM has not audited or confirmed any of these estimates.